JoosepAlviste/dotfiles/README.md

 ### Overriding environment variables

-If you want to override environment variables without polluting the Git status, then you can create a new file `dots/zprofile.local` and run `makesymlinks`.
-This will link that file to `~/.zprofile.local` and source it inside `zprofile`.
+If you want to override environment variables without polluting the Git status, then you can create a new file `config/zsh/zprofile.local`.
+This will link that file to `~/.config/zsh/zprofile.local` and source it inside `profile`.
 Feel free to override any environment variables here (for example, monitors).

 ### To change the color scheme in Vim & terminal